CIA-Oceanix/CIA-Oceanix.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group on Physics-Informed AI for Ocean Monitoring and Surveillance in Brest, France.
+We are a dynamic research group on Physics-Informed AI for Ocean Monitoring and Surveillance in the framework of the intedisciplinary Graduate school for the Blue planet (https://www.isblue.fr/fr/) in Brest, France.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->